 Life After Syracuse University

 With a degree in food studies, you can pursue careers such as:

 - Food production manager

-Or continue your education and earn a graduate degree in areas such as business, research, public health, or public administration.
+Or continue your education and earn a graduate degree in areas such as business, education, law, public health or public administration.
 Recent graduates of the program have attended some of the top graduate schools in the U.S.